vaibhavsagar/presentations/typed-holes/presentation.md

 ## Write tests!

-- Clearly not enough
 - Two programs that might be wrong instead of one
 - Tests are a specification of the problem that Python doesn't know about
-- We need to communicate with the computer so it can help us!
+- We need to communicate with our language so it can help us!

 ## Tests are a specification that the language does not understand